 Since the EMR Mandate was put into action, the use of electronic health records (EHR) has increased worldwide and advanced health organizations in patient care, care coordination, and the security of patient information.

-Within ARRA, the Health Information Technology for Economic and Clinical Health Act (HITECH Act) motivates health care organizations to implement EMR.
-Additionally, the government’s push toward the use of EMR was created to make health records more accurate and accessible.
+Within ARRA, the Health Information Technology for Economic and Clinical Health Act (HITECH Act), enacted in 2009, motivates health care organizations to implement EMR.
+Additionally, the government’s push toward the use of EMR was created to make health records more accurate and accessible to patients.

 The HITECH Act includes incentives to purchase certified EMR systems and create privacy standards and regulations.
 Also, it authorizes Medicare and Medicaid to provide payments to hospitals and physicians who demonstrate “meaningful use” of electronic health records.